Agent Carter season 1: Visual effects

 Sheena Duggal, who served as visual effects supervisor on the Agent Carter One-Shot, returned to the position for the series, while the companies Industrial Light & Magic (ILM) and Base FX created the visual effects.
 Work by ILM includes the creation of backdrops for the series, including matte paintings, depicting 1940s New York.
 DNeg TV also created visual effects, with ILM coordinating with them and Base to maintain a "seamless workflow".
-The season had 1038 visual effects shots, with multiple episodes being worked on in post-production simultaneously to complete the work.
-In addition to all the set extensions required to depict the period (the series filmed at "every back lot in LA, including Universal, Paramount and Warner Bros., relying on a tremendous amount of green screen and matte paintings to create the show's authentic-looking locations"), Duggal also noted difficulty in simulating the imploding bombs and creating a fully CG truck that drives off a cliff.
+The season had 1,038 visual effects shots, with multiple episodes being worked on in post-production simultaneously to complete the work.
+In addition to all the set extensions required to depict the period through green screen and matte paintings, Duggal also noted difficulty in simulating the imploding bombs and creating a fully CG truck that drives off a cliff.

 Music

 In September 2014, Christopher Lennertz officially signed on to compose for the series, having previously composed the Agent Carter One-Shot.
 Lennertz combined all the different style elements of the show in the music, such as mixing jazz and period elements, with orchestra and electronic elements.
 In his research of the music of the time period, Lennertz learned that jazz was shifting from big band to smaller ensembles, and bebop was being introduced.
 This allowed him to incorporate trumpets in his scores, to harken to the time period and because they are "also very sneaky, and it lends itself to espionage".
 Lennertz used the alto flute to capture "Carter's aura", saying, "It feels like a strong woman's voice, especially as she's sneaking around....it also has that spy quality."
-Additionally, Lennertz was able to reorchestrate "Star-Spangled Man" for the season, which is originally by Alan Menken for Captain America: The First Avenger, and introduced a folk choral piece performed by a Russian men's choir during "The Iron Ceiling".
+Additionally, Lennertz was able to reorchestrate "Star Spangled Man" for the season, which is originally by Alan Menken for Captain America: The First Avenger, and introduced a folk choral piece performed by a Russian men's choir during "The Iron Ceiling".
 A soundtrack album for the season was released on iTunes on December 11, 2015.

 All music composed by Christopher Lennertz.